carpentries/sandpaper-docs/learners/setup.md

 That's perfectly okay and expected!

-We recommend using RStudio because it provides a lot of convenience of being able to work consistently across platforms and reduces the barrier for entry.
+We recommend using RStudio because it wraps an R console, a text editor, git management, and a file browser in one program.
+This provides a lot of convenience of being able to work consistently across platforms and reduces the barrier for entry.

 We want to be able to meet you where you are to work with the new template.
-If you feel comfortable using a different tool (e.g. VSCode), then you should install R and pandoc separately and make sure that they are in your path.
+If you feel comfortable using a different tool (e.g. the command line or VSCode), then you should install R and pandoc separately and make sure that they are in your path.

 If you are using Windows, setting up your PATH variables can sometimes be tricky.
 The pandoc installer will automatically add itself to your PATH, but R